PavelHudau/de-bouncer/README.md

 # de-bouncer

 TypeScript and JavaScript De-Bouncer implementation.
-Primarily is written for UIs, e.g. Single Page web applicatio
+Primarily is written for UIs, e.g. Single Page web applications.

 More details and motivation on the implemented DeBouncer can be found in [the De Bounce post](https://programhappy.net/2023/04/29/de-bouncer/).

-## How to use example
+## How to use DeBouncer

-The example uses DeBouncer to debounce a `handleFooButtonClick` event handler, that make an expensive api call to weather api.
+The example uses DeBouncer to debounce a `handleFooButtonClick` event handler, that makes an expensive api call to weather api.

 ```js
 import DeBouncer from '@pavelhudau/de-bouncer';